 Are a widely prescribed medication used to treat anxiety, depression and insomnia disorders.
 These include Xanax, Klonopin and Valium.
 Benzodiazepines are abused when people take the wrong doses or when people without a diagnosed condition take the medications.
 People who abuse the medications are susceptible to developing tolerance, dependence and addiction.

-Nearly all addictions can be successfully overcame with comprehensive treatment and therapy.
+Nearly all addictions can be successfully overcome with comprehensive treatment and therapy.
 Rehabilitation centers, support groups and individual counseling are all options for someone willing to begin a journey to sobriety.
 Visit our page on addiction treatment to learn more about the options for you or a loved one.